CASFRI/CASFRI/README.md

 **Validation of translation tables by the engine** - The [PostgreSQL Table Translation Framework](https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework) validates the translation rules and formatting in each translation table prior to attempting translation.

+**Validation of the translated CASFRI** - The [constraints](https://github.com/edwardsmarc/CASFRI/tree/master/workflow/02_produceCASFRI/03_ConstraintsChecksAndIndexes) scripts adds a set of database constraints to the translated tables.
+The constraints ensure that the translated data conform to the CASFRI standard as outlined in the [CASFRI 5 specification document](https://github.com/edwardsmarc/CASFRI/tree/master/docs/specifications).

 **Horizontal review of translation tables** - The function TT_StackTranslationRules() creates a table of all translation and validation rules used for all inventories for a given CASFRI table.
 This allows manual validation of all translation rules and assignment of error codes for a given attribute.

 **Validation of output using summary statistics** - The [summary_statistics](https://github.com/edwardsmarc/CASFRI/tree/master/summary_statistics) folder contains scripts (primarily summarize.R) to create summary statistics for all attributes in each source inventory.
 These scripts use the R programming language and require that R be downloaded (https://www.r-project.org/).
 The output is a set of html files containing the summary information.
 These can be used to check for outliers, unexpected values, correct assignment of error codes etc.